 If the clean-up process is your biggest hang-up, choose a juicer with dishwasher safe parts.
 This will save you bags of time scrubbing pulp and you’ll be more likely to stick to your homemade juice regime.
 Many juicers feature a pre-clean system that works by pouring water in.
 This removes residue from the lid and sides of the juicer, making cleaning easier.

 Finally, look out for the extraction rate to avoid wasting too much of those beautiful ingredients.
 The best juicers can extract over 80% of the juice from ingredients.
 They may be slightly higher in price, they can save you money in the long run.

-If you’re still struggling to find the perfect juicer machine, check out our handy guide to finding the right juicer or blender.
+If you’re still struggling to find the perfect juicer machine, check out our juicer and blender buying guide.

 What is the best juicer for home use?

-Unfortunately, there’s no straight answer for this question.
-The best juicer for your home really depends on whether you intend to make big batches of juice or quick, on-the-go energy boosts.
+The best juicer for your home really depends on whether you want to make big batches of juice or quick, on-the-go energy boosts.